victorquinn/sobriquet/README.md

 Sobriquet currently supports a bunch of the major social networking platforms.

-Simply add the username for each network to your confi:
+Simply add the username for each network to your config:

 ```toml
     facebook = "victorjquinn"